Kenan Stadium: History

 The original stadium—the lower level of the current stadium's sideline seats—seated 24,000 people.
 However, temporary bleachers were added to the end zones to accommodate overflow crowds, allowing Kenan to accommodate over 40,000 people at times.
 This happened fairly often over the years, especially during the Choo Choo Justice era of the late 1940s.
+At the time it was built, it was located on the far southern portion of campus, but expansions over the years have resulted in the stadium now being near the center of campus.
+Local architect TC Atwood designed the stadium; he would later design Georgia's Sanford Stadium along lines similar to Kenan.

 The largest crowd to see a game at Kenan—and the largest to see a game on-campus in the state of North Carolina—was a standing-room-only throng of 62,000 when the Tar Heels hosted the Florida State Seminoles in 1997.
 The largest paid crowd was a crowd of 62,000 that saw the Tar Heels face Duke in 2013.
 The 1991 season opener versus Cincinnati and the Clemson game, which was televised nationally by ESPN, were UNC's first true night home games in school history.

 The Tar Heels football team sold out every game from 1992 to 1999, and also sold out all but one game of Butch Davis's tenure.
 Most of the west end zone and three sections of the south stands are reserved for students.
 The student section of the west end zone is popularly known as the "Tar Pit"—a name applied to the entire stadium during the late 1990s.

 From 2007 to 2010, fireworks were shot from atop Kenan Field House whenever the Tar Heels took the field, as well as after every score and win.
 They were removed in 2011, but reinstated in 2012 after Larry Fedora's arrival, and for the next three seasons were shot off behind the west end zone.

-Dedication change

-William R. Kenan, to whom the stadium was dedicated since its construction in 1927, "was the commander of a white supremacist paramilitary force, which massacred scores of black residents in Wilmington, on a single day in 1898."
-In 2018 the University decided to remove the plaque on the stadium mentioning him, and to designate the stadium as named for his son William R. Kenan Jr.